eriktjohnson/ErikJohnson/case-studies.md

 # Case Studies

+## Disclaimer

+All case studies and demonstrations presented on this site are either simulated scenarios, publicly available lab environments (e.g., TryHackMe, Hack The Box), or generalized representations of real-world methodologies.

+Any references to real-world work experience have been modified to remove or anonymize all sensitive, confidential, or identifying information in accordance with ethical, legal, and professional standards.

+---

 This section contains documented investigations and technical analysis demonstrating my methodology, tools, and investigative approach.

----
+All investigations and demonstrations adhere to principles of confidentiality, ethical conduct, and responsible handling of sensitive information.

 ## Digital Forensics